bcgov/jag-bcsc-auth-service/README.md

 # jag-bcsc-auth-service
 BCSC Auth service (eCRC microservice) by Ministry of Justice

-BCSC Auth service API utilizes OIDC library to integrate with the BC Services Card (BCSC) to verify user identity.
+BCSC Auth service API utilizes the OIDC library to integrate with the BC Services Card (BCSC) to verify user identity.

 Technical Overview
 ---------------------